 This is where AIOs really start to come into their own and begin outclassing the best air coolers.
 But picking the right 280 mm AIO isn’t always straightforward since they’re often more similar than different.
 Despite that, some products differentiate themselves based on value, aesthetics, performance, or any combination of those.

 Read on to find out the ones that stood out the most for us.

 - Best Overall: ARCTIC Liquid Freezer II 280 combines an affordable price with top-tier performance.

-- Runner-Up: Corsair H115i RGB Pro XT performs just as well but costs more for RGB bling on the water block.
+- Runner-Up: Corsair H115i RGB Pro XT performs just as well as our top pick but you pay a small premium for RGB lighting.

 - Best AIO With LCD Screen: NZXT Kraken Z63 is a solid performing AIO in its own right, but its LCD screen opens up possibilities you might appreciate.

-- The Enthusiast Option: Alphacool Eisbaer Extreme Liquid 280 works great as is, but can also integrate into a custom water cooling loop in the future.
+- The Enthusiast Option: Alphacool Eisbaer Extreme Liquid 280 works great on its own and can also integrate into a custom water cooling loop in the future.

 The Best 280 mm AIO CPU Coolers

 Arctic’s Liquid Freezer II 280 made waves when it launched in 2020 and continues to be one of the best 280 mm AIO coolers you can buy right now.
 The Liquid Freezer II 280 combines an affordable price (good enough to also be our “best value” pick) with top-tier performance.

 Gamers Nexus tested the Arctic with a Ryzen 9 3950X and a Ryzen 7 3800X, with all CPU coolers noise-normalized to 35 dBA.
 The Arctic handled both brilliantly, although the overclocked 3950X results are arguably a bit more impressive.
 Here, the Liquid Freezer II 280 managed a 52.4 degrees Celsius delta over ambient.